 According to a study that researchers presented at the American Thoracic Society conference in 2013, a stress test may also identify people with obstructive sleep apnea who are most at risk of experiencing life threatening complications.

 When the heart pumps harder during exercise, the stress test can reveal issues such as low blood supply through the coronary arteries.
 These problems might not be apparent at other times.

 A doctor may advise the person not to consume caffeinated drinks or take certain medications on the day of the test.
 These substances could affect the results.

-They may also ask them not to smoke or to eat or drink anything except water for 2–4 hours before the test.
+They may also ask them not to smoke or to eat or drink anything except water for

 Anyone who usually has an inhaler should bring it to the test and make sure that the doctor knows about it.

 For an exercise stress test, a person should wear comfortable clothes and walking shoes.

 The test involves the person being hooked up to